abtreece/vault-in-a-box/README.md

 vault-in-a-box
 ==============

-Provides a simple Docker environment for tinkering with Vault with Consul as the storage backend.
+Provides a simple Docker environment for tinkering with Vault and utlizing Consul as the storage backend.

 Requirements